JabroAMQ/Utilities/AMQ/SongsDownloader/readme.md

 # Script description

+This script consist of 2 parts:

+- An userscript for AMQ ([AMQSongInfoDownloader.user.js](AMQSongInfoDownloader.user.js)) that allows you to download a txt file with some info about the songs that played while you were playing.

-Given a txt file like [songsInfo.txt](songsInfo.txt), which contain some song's info obtained using Spitzell's AMQ script ([AMQSongInfoDownloader](AMQSongInfoDownloader.user.js)), download the songs from the file in MP3 format while tagging them with song name and artist info:
+- A python script ([main.py](main.py)) that takes as input the downloaded txt file, downloading all the songs from the file in MP3 format while tagging them with song name and artist info:

 ![OutputExample](images/output.png)

 # Requirements

+## Userscript

+- [Tampermonkey](https://www.tampermonkey.net/) (or any other alternative option) for installing the AMQ script.

+## Python script

 - Python3.9+

-- Third-party modules are also used.
-You can check them in the [requirements.txt](requirements.txt) file.
+- Third-party modules.

 > [!TIP]
-> You can automatically install them through `pip`:
+> You can check them in the [requirements.txt](requirements.txt) file and automatically install them through `pip`:
 >
 > ```
 > pip install -r requirements.txt